javidahmed64592/cyber-query-ai/docs/API.md

 - Server errors are returned with HTTP 500 and a JSON `detail` object with keys `error`, `details` (exception string), and `raw` (raw LLM text if available).
 - If the LLM returns invalid JSON, a 500 is raised with detail indicating a JSON decode failure.
-- If the LLM response is missing required fields, the endpoint returns a valid response model with an explanatory message in the `explanation` field (or empty list for `commands`/`exploits`).
+- If the LLM response is missing required fields, the endpoint returns a valid response model with an explanatory message in the `explanation` field (or empty string for `code`, or empty list for `exploits`).

 ## Sanitization and LLM handling